 This new legislature outlines:

 - Combined Impact on Claims.
-The interaction of capped non-economic damages and uncapped economic damages means the total value of a claim can vary widely depending on the severity of the injury and documented financial loss.
+The interaction of non-economic damages and economic damages means the total value of a claim can vary widely depending on the severity of the injury and documented financial loss.
 Understanding these limits is essential for crafting a realistic legal strategy.

 Planning Your Claim for 2026